Andreescu fends off Williams comeback to win U.S. Open

-NEW YORK (Reuters) - Canadian teenager Bianca Andreescu claimed her first Grand Slam title in a hard-hitting and nerve-jangling 6-3 7-5 win over Serena Williams on Saturday that put the brakes on the American’s bid to equal the all-time record.
+NEW YORK (Reuters) - Canadian teenager Bianca Andreescu claimed her first Grand Slam title in a hard-hitting, nerve-jangling 6-3 7-5 win over Serena Williams on Saturday that put the brakes on the American’s bid to equal the all-time record.

-Andreescu matched Williams’ power throughout the slugfest and kept her composure under intense pressure to fend off a late comeback from the six-times U.S. Open champion.
+Andreescu matched Williams’ power throughout the slugfest and kept her composure under intense pressure to fend off a late comeback from the six-times champion.

 The 19-year-old dropped her racket after hitting a blistering forehand return winner on match point to seal victory at Arthur Ashe Stadium and collapsed on her back after embracing her defeated opponent.

-“It’s so hard to explain (what the win means) in words,” Andreescu said on-court.
+“It’s so hard to explain (what the win means) in words,” Andreescu said.

 “I’m just beyond grateful and truly blessed.
 I’ve worked really, really hard for this moment and I can’t complain.
 This year has been a dream come true,” she added before collecting her $3.85 million winner’s cheque.